Constrained Dikin-Langevin diffusion for polyhedra: Background

 \subsection{Langevin Dynamics}

 The (overdamped) Langevin equation is given by the SDE

-where $g:\mathbb{R}^d\to\mathbb{R}$ is the potential function, and $W_t$ is standard Brownian motion on $\mathbb{R}^d$.
-Under mild regularity conditions on $g$, the random variable $X_t$ converges to the density proportional to $\exp(-g(x))$ as $t\to\infty$.
-However, in this regime, there exists $g$ (e.g., $g$ is strictly convex) where the particle escapes $U$ in finite time almost surely, even if the minimizer of $g$ lies in $U$.
+where $f:\mathbb{R}^d\to\mathbb{R}$ is the potential function (defined over all $\mathbb{R}^d$), and $W_t$ is standard Brownian motion on $\mathbb{R}^d$.
+Under mild regularity conditions on $f$, the random variable $X_t$ converges to the \emph{unconstrained} density proportional to $\exp(-f(x))$ as $t\to\infty$.
+In this regime, however, there exists $f$ (e.g., $f$ is strictly convex) where the particle escapes $U$ in finite time almost surely, even if the minimizer of $f$ lies in $U$.
 Therefore, to robustly handle constrained domains, the Langevin process must be modified either by reflecting at the boundary, altering the drift or diffusion, or redefining the geometry.

-\textit{Reflected boundary conditions} \cite{Lamperski2020, Leimkuhler2023} on Eqn.~\eqref{eq:langevin_sde} enforce the constraint while preserving $\rho(x)$ as the stationary distribution.
-The simulation requires the detection of boundary hitting times, computation of reflection directions for curved or polyhedral faces, and discretization schemes that handle reflections without overshooting.
-High-dimensional settings amplify these costs because boundary intersection tests become expensive.
+\textit{Reflected boundary conditions} \cite{Lamperski2020, Leimkuhler2023} for Eqn.~\eqref{eq:langevin_sde} enforce the constraint while preserving $\rho(x)$ as the stationary distribution.
+The simulation requires detecting boundary-hitting times, computing reflection directions for curved or polyhedral faces, and using discretization schemes that avoid overshooting during reflections.
+High-dimensional settings amplify these costs because boundary-intersection tests become computationally expensive.
 The reflection mechanism couples position and noise, preventing a clear formulation of a Metropolis--Hastings correction without breaking detailed balance.
-Reflective Langevin algorithms therefore suffer from bias and reduced sampling efficiency, particularly near boundaries with frequent reflections.
+Reflective Langevin algorithms therefore suffer from bias and reduced sampling efficiency, particularly near boundaries due to frequent reflections.

 \textit{Relaxation methods} \cite{gurbuzbalaban2024} incorporate the log-barrier function $J(x)$ into the potential and evolve the SDE